 Kodi can be installed on Apple TV 2, 3 and 4.
 The free and open-source home theater software requires a bit of work to get up and running, but it can be done.
 We’ll show you a few different ways to do it in our tutorial on how to install Kodi on Apple TV.

-We strongly recommend the use of a VPN whenever using Kodi on any device.
+We strongly recommend the use of a VPN whenever using Kodi on any device, be it an Apple TV or some other set-top box.
 This will prevent your ISP from snooping on your activity and throttling bandwidth.
 A VPN will also help prevent hackers from carrying out common attacks on the Kodi platform.

 Apple TV countries